FarisZR/FarisZR.com/content/post/send-matrix-message-curl/index.en.md

 ---
-title: Send matrix message with CURL using an access token
+title: How to send a matrix message using CURL and an access token
 categories:
     - quick-snippets
 date: 2023-07-23